ahmedmeshref/restplants/README.md

 - Response:

-    - Returns a list of selected plant object, and success value.
+    - Returns json object with a list of selected plant object, and success value.

     ```
     {